JorgeFMVieira/portofolio-jv/README.md

 ## About Me

 Hi, I’m **Jorge Vieira** – a passionate **Junior Developer** from Porto.
-At the age of **20**, I am continuously learning and growing in the world of web development.
+I am continuously learning and growing in the world of web development.
 I love experimenting with new technologies and frameworks, particularly **React**, and I'm constantly trying to improve my skills by building projects like this one.

 Feel free to explore the project, leave feedback, or connect with me on [GitHub](https://github.com/JorgeFMVieira).